 No, there is not a hard deadline to register for summer housing.
 All eligible GW students who wish to live on-campus for the summer will be accommodated.
 Summer housing assignments are not made on a first-come, first-serve basis.

-All students who register for summer housing by April 24 will receive their summer housing assignment by April 28 at the latest.
+All students who register for summer housing by Mid-Late April will receive their summer housing assignment by Late April - Early May at the latest.

-If you submit your summer housing registration after April 24, know that your desired housing option may not be available.
+If you submit your summer housing registration after Mid-Late April, know that your desired housing option may not be available.

 - If I am not living on campus in the fall, how long can I stay during the summer?

-Summer residents not residing on campus in the fall are required to move out by Saturday, August 5 at 12 PM at the latest.
+Summer residents not residing on campus in the fall are required to move out by Saturday, August 3 at 12 PM at the latest.
 This includes students with off-campus apartments for the fall or are studying abroad in the fall.
-There will be no exceptions to this move out date or extended summer stay available.
+There will be no exceptions to this move-out date or extended summer stay available.
 All summer housing costs remain the same regardless of a student's summer move out date.

 - Who lives on-campus in the summer?
 Is it just GW students?

 Housing at GW during the summer is open to a mix of populations: